-Q-SLICE™ is designed to plug the blind spots in current threat models so the quantum threat is not overlooked or remain unconsidered.
+Q-SLICE™ is designed to plug the blind spots in current threat models, so the quantum threat is not overlooked or remain unconsidered.
 The consideration part will take time with organisations focused on AI other new technology and strategy.
-Quantum is a far out technology for most without the understanding or expertise to consider the harm posed by quantum.
+Quantum is a far-out technology for most without the understanding or expertise to consider the harm posed by quantum.
 It may be that an incident or risk due to a jump in quantum becomes the driver for greater focus.
 In security it is always better to be proactive as opposed to reactive hence starting to develop an easy to use and workable threat model ahead of time, with the time to mature as well.
 With Q-SLICE™ its categories reflect:

 • Quantum attack vectors (QKD tampering, algorithmic decryption)